 Plain-English summary

-Florida Attorney General James Uthmeier ruled that McDaniels v.
-State — the September 2025 First DCA decision that struck down Florida's general open carry ban — does not affect the special firearms regulations that apply to private investigators, security officers, or repossession (recovery) agents licensed under Chapter 493, Florida Statutes.
+Florida Attorney General James Uthmeier concluded that McDaniels v.
+State, the First DCA's September 2025 decision invalidating Florida's general open carry ban, does not affect the firearm requirements and restrictions that apply to private investigators, security officers, and recovery agents licensed under Chapter 493, Florida Statutes.

 What this means for you

-If you are a Florida Department of Agriculture and Consumer Services (DACS) licensing official
+Florida Department of Agriculture and Consumer Services licensing staff

 Common questions

-A: The First DCA struck down § 790.053 (Florida's general open carry ban) as unconstitutional under the Second Amendment, applying the Bruen/Rahimi historical-tradition test.
-The State failed to identify any "founding-era law that broadly prohibited the open carry of firearms in public."
-The decision binds all Florida trial courts.
+A: The First DCA held § 790.053, Florida's open carry ban, unconstitutional under the Second Amendment as applied to "ordinary, law-abiding, adult citizens," because the State failed to identify "founding-era law that broadly prohibited the open carry of firearms in public" under the Bruen/Rahimi historical-tradition framework.

-Q: Why doesn't McDaniels strike down these Chapter 493 restrictions too?
+Q: Why doesn't McDaniels reach Chapter 493 automatically?

 Background and statutory framework

 Florida regulates the private security, investigation, and repossession industries through Chapter 493.
-The Class "G" license under § 493.6115 is the firearm endorsement required for private investigators and security officers who carry on the job.
-It involves additional training, examination, and good-moral-character requirements beyond the underlying private investigator or security officer license.
+The Class "G" license under § 493.6115 is the firearm endorsement required for private investigators and security officers who carry on the job; the Legislature enacted that requirement against the backdrop that "certain regulations were necessary to ensure the 'interests of the public will be adequately served and protected'" given the "inherent risk to public welfare if 'untrained persons, unlicensed persons or businesses, or persons who are not of good moral character' are placed in positions of trust."

 Citations and references